-- 1. Clean the seat cushion (cover and base) with a damp cloth and allow it to dry. - 2.
-Clean the ATV thoroughly by washing dirt, oil, grass, and other foreign matter from the entire ATV.
+- Clean the entire ATV thoroughly by washing off dirt, oil, grass, and other foreign matter.
+Clean the seat cushion (cover and base) with a damp cloth.
 Allow the ATV to dry thoroughly.
 DO NOT get water into any part of the engine or air intake. - 3.
 Either drain the gas tank or add Fuel Stabilizer to the gas in the gas tank. - 4.
 Clean the interior of the air filter housing. - 5.
 Drain the carburetor float chamber. - 6.
-Plug the exhaust hole in the exhaust system with a clean cloth. - 7.
+Plug the exhaust hole in the exhaust system with steel wool. - 7.
 Apply light oil to the upper steering post bushing and plungers of the shock absorbers. - 8.
 Tighten all nuts, bolts, cap screws, and screws.
 Make sure rivets holding components together are tight.
 Replace all loose rivets.
 Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications. - 9.
 Fill the cooling system to the FULL line in the cooling system reservoir with properly mixed coolant. - 10.
-Disconnect the battery cables; then remove the battery, clean the battery posts and cables, and store in a clean, dry area.

-■NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual).

-11. Store the ATV indoors in a level position.
+Disconnect the battery cables; then remove the battery, clean the battery posts and cables, and store in a clean, dry area. - ■NOTE: For storage, use a battery maintainer or make sure the battery is fully charged (see Battery section in this manual). - 11.
+Store the ATV indoors in a level position.